 The corkscrew leg raises exercise, a.k.a leg raises with an oblique twist, targets mainly the obliques and lower abs as well as the hip flexors and lower back muscles.

-It’s an excellent move to include in your workout routine to build core strength, flexibility, and coordination.
+Itβs an excellent move to include in your workout routine to build core strength, flexibility, and coordination.
+This is also an ideal exercise for trimming down your waistline.

 Lie flat on your back with your hands at your sides (or under your butt) and legs together.
+Lift your legs to the ceiling until they are perpendicular to the floor.

-Lift your legs to the ceiling, until they are perpendicular to the floor.
-Keep your legs relatively straight, tighten the core, and press your lower back into the floor.
+Keep your legs relatively straight, tighten your core, and press your lower back into the floor.

 Reach your legs up toward the ceiling and simultaneously twist your torso to one side.

-Lower your body down to the starting position and repeat the action twisting to the other side.
+Lower your body down to the starting position and repeat the action, twisting to the other side.
 Remember to exhale on the way up and inhale coming back down.

 Jackknife with Ball Pass